PascalCorpsman/CopyCommander2/src/how_to_use.md

-Howto for CopyCommander2, made by Corpsman, support : www.Corpsman.de

-License : This software is postcardware, for non commercial use only.

-Warranty : There is no warranty !
+# Manual for CopyCommander2

-Usage :
+## Usage

 This Programm is orientated on the "Total Commander" application for Windows.

 The Main porpuse of this programm is copying and moveing files / directories, in a queue.

+### Sync folder feature

+Navigate to two different folders that you want to be synchronized.
+Press CTRL + S to open the synchronize folder dialog.

-Press CTRL + S to Open the Synchronize Folder Dialog by right click in the Synchronize Dialog you can change the copy direction of files, or disable copying directories ( also available the key commands "N", "L", "R")
+ by right click in the Synchronize Dialog you can change the copy direction of files, or disable copying directories ( also available the key commands "N", "L", "R")

-Main Screen:
+### Main Screen
 Select some files, or folders with the mouse or keyboard and press

 F5 to copy the selected ones to the destination on the other side